The Technologies Behind Our New Client Area and Site Tools

 - Dealing with Cross-Origin Resource Sharing cookies and HTTP headers is not simple, and we wanted to avoid it.
 Combining JSON Web Tokens with our own APIs allows us to solve this issue.

-- Scaling a backend system which checks every API request started looking terrible from a sessions performance point of view.
+- Scaling a backend system that checks every API request started looking terrible from a sessions performance point of view.

 After some research, we decided to use JSON Web Tokens for this part of the infrastructure.
 We configured a custom authentication and authorization system on our end.
 It allows us to benefit from things such as: